torch-core/tep-vault-standard/TEPs-Vault.md

 #### Storage

-Vault contracts MUST implement the following persistent storage variables in the contract’s data cell, extending `TEP-74` Jetton storage requirements, as shares are represented as Jetton tokens.
+Vault contracts MUST implement the following persistent storage variables in the contract’s data cell, extending `TEP-74` Jetton storage requirements, as shares are represented as Jetton.

 ##### TEP-74 Required Storage

 - **`totalSupply`**
-  - **Description**: Total supply of vault shares, represented as Jetton tokens.
+  - **Description**: Total supply of vault shares, represented as Jetton.
   - **Requirements**: MUST represent the total outstanding shares issued by the vault.
   - **Type**: `Coins`